 “Well, I’m a huge fan of the old…Universal horror films,” Gordon says, “and then the Hammer films.
 So those movies were in the back of my mind.
 I felt like Hammer had gone further than Universal had with the sex and gore.
 You know, there is always this sort of mix of sex and gore in horror.”

 “From the very earliest days of horror, there’s always a connection between sex and death,” Gordon explains.
 “I think what it is is that sex and death are really two sides of the coin.
 And I guess what you’d actually say is life and death, really, with sex implying the creation and rebirth and life.
 And death is the monster.”

 “A lot of the old movies,” he continues, “there’s a really strong sexuality that runs through them.
 One of my favorite scenes is in The Creature from the Black Lagoon, where you see the girl swimming on the surface of the water, and the creature is swimming right below her.
-And it’s really scary.”
+And it’s really sexy.”

 “In the ‘80’s, with the splatter films, things were getting much more explicit.
 Things that could only before happen off screen were suddenly happening right in your face.
 Although, it was mainly in terms of the violence and the gore, and my feeling was let’s go further with the sex, as well.”

 Once again, as promised, Gordon went further.